Rushhhy/village-sim/README.md

 This project is currently in development.

 The core village simulation systems are being built alongside a tactical combat mode.
-Current work includes improving UI flow, grid alignment, deployment zones, combat feedback, and overall game polish.
+Main feature to be added is an upgrade system for villagers along with equipments for them.

 ---

-## Screenshots

-Screenshots will be added soon.

----

 ## Roadmap

 - Improve city-building UI polish
-- Add clearer tile highlights and placement feedback
 - Expand villager roles and progression
 - Improve battle animations and projectile visibility
-- Add more building types
+- Create levels (30 for now) for the story mode
+- Villager XP and upgrades for battle
+- Equipments (along with an upgrade system for them
-- Add more tactical battle scenarios
+- Add Audio
-- Balance resource economy and combat stats

 ---

 ## About